Get help from a community action agency in your state, near you.

 Programs from Community Action by state and/or city

 When direct support is offered, it will come with an extensive application process.
 All resources are limited and funds are usually issued on a first come and served basis to qualified residents.
-Many of the applicants tend to be the unemployed, low income families, single parents, gig workers and others.
-Some of the larger cities or counties also have dedicated community action agencies near you that are for residents of that region.
-There are often multiple offices that families can stop in at for support.
+Some of the larger cities or counties, in the state links below, also have dedicated community action agencies that are for residents of that region.
+There are often multiple offices that families can stop in at for support or for even more local CAA options, there is a nationwide network that has lists of agencies.

 Alabama